Sports Coloring Pages

 Cheerleading covers competitive cheerleading as a full athletic discipline – with its demanding stunting (lifts, tosses, pyramids), tumbling passes, and choreographed performance elements – as well as the sideline cheerleading tradition associated with American football and basketball.
 The visual energy of cheerleading pages is among the highest in the sports collection: pom-poms, jumps, pyramids, and the vivid team-colored uniform aesthetic combine to produce pages with natural movement and color.

 Aerobic covers the fitness and competitive aerobics discipline – the rhythmic, high-energy exercise that combines dance-like movement with cardiovascular training.
-Aerobics pages capture the extended-limb, energetic body positions of aerobic exercise and competition, typically in a studio or performance setting.
+Aerobic pages capture the extended-limb, energetic body positions of aerobic exercise and competition, typically in a studio or performance setting.

 Combat and Strength Sports